-- An assessment of their needs and a Pathway Plan to support their transition from foster care to independence. - Education bursaries as they continue their studies after GCSEs or at university. - Priority status for council housing, with exemption from the shared housing rate up to the age of 25. - A 'setting up home allowance' to help them purchase furniture and household appliances when they move into their new home.
+- An assessment of their needs and a Pathway Plan to support their transition from foster care to independence. - Education bursaries as they continue their studies after GCSEs, take on an apprenticeship, or go to university. - Priority status for council housing, with exemption from the shared housing rate up to the age of 25. - A 'setting up home allowance' to help them purchase furniture and household appliances when they move into their new home.